Avu-chan: Biography

 In 2017, Avu-chan debuted as a stage actress with a production of The Rocky Horror Show, in the role of Columbia.
 The production toured Japan in late 2017.

 Queen Bee's sixth album Ten (2019) was released to commemorate the band's ten-year anniversary, and was also their first album to ever reach the top 10 on the Oricon charts in Japan.
 It featured several tracks used as theme songs for anime, such as "Half" in Tokyo Ghoul:re, and "Fire" in Dororo.
 In 2019, Avu-chan returned to the stage, now in the role of Yitzhak in a Japanese production of Hedwig and the Angry Inch.
 In late 2020, Avu-chan produced the song "Ōkami Seinen" for an anonymous boyband called Honey Bee, who were later revealed to be Hey!
 Say!
 JUMP, and in 2021, collaborated with the singer LiSA on the song "GL", from her 10th anniversary mini-album Ladybug.

 In 2022, Avu-chan starred in the Masaaki Yuasa-directed animated film Inu-Oh as the title character.
+In 2023, Avu-chan composed and wrote the lyrics for the song "8th Heaven" released by Shouta Aoi, which was used as the theme song to the live-action drama adaptation of One Room Angel.
+Avu-chan had been close friends with Harada, the creator of One Room Angel, and had written the song specifically for the series.

 Personal life

 Avu-chan identifies with gender aspects of both men and women.
 In school, Avu-chan related to characters who had non-traditional experiences of gender in films, such as Hedwig from Hedwig and the Angry Inch (2001) and the character of Angel in Rent (2005).
 Avu-chan does not like people who categorize others by gender and racial labels.
 Avu-chan's official website biography written in 2012 used she/her pronouns, as well as an article with MTV from 2015, however as of 2019 the biography was updated to no longer use pronouns.
 Often, Japanese language sources will use the Japanese pronoun kanojo (彼女) (the equivalent of she/her).

-Avu-chan based the Queen Bee song "Half" (the ending theme song for the anime Tokyo Ghoul:re (2018)) on childhood experiences in Japan, when people questioned Avu-chan's ethnic background.
+Avu-chan is of partial African-American descent and based the Queen Bee song "Half" (the ending theme song for the anime Tokyo Ghoul:re (2018)) on childhood experiences in Japan, when people questioned Avu-chan's ethnic background.
 As a child, Avu-chan wondered why people felt the need to ask about heritage and identity, and did not like the word hāfu ("half" the Japanese term for mixed race children), as Avu-chan did not feel like "half" of something.

-Avu-chan's younger sister is Queen Bee drummer Ruri-chan.
+Avu-chan's younger sister is former Queen Bee drummer Ruri-chan.
 Avu-chan identifies as a Buddhist.